fabriziocarcillo/StreamingActiveLearningStrategies/README.md

 The code can be runned on the synthetic dataframes in the folder "./syntdf/".
 Such folder contains 30 files, which include some genuine and fraudulent transactions.

+You can run the code using your own dataset.
+The dependent feature should be called "y", while there should be as well a "CARD_ID" feature which refer to the credit card identificator.